-Ms. Milly Nassolo, a student at Law Development Centre (LDC) has defied all odds to partner with a local organization Maisha Holistic Foundation Africa to solicit and distribute underwear for school-going children.
+Milly Nassolo, a student at Law Development Centre (LDC) in collaboration with a local organization called Maisha Holistic Foundation Africa have mounted a campaign to solicit for support aimed at distributing free underwear for school-going girl children.

-Ms. Nassolo, who says that girls in rural Uganda drop and miss classes especially during their menstruation periods, has embarked on lobbying for girls in Kagadi District in Western Uganda, who reportedly fail to attend school due to lack of underwear, to atleast get underware.
+Nassolo, who says that girls in rural Uganda drop and miss classes especially during their menstruation periods, has embarked on lobbying for girls in Kagadi District in Western Uganda, who reportedly fail to attend school due to lack of underwear, to at least get underware.

 “We are seeking to break the burden of shame and empowering the girl child.
 Our effort is to help girls have the pants they need to hold their pads while in menstruation and as a gear to give them confidence in communities and at school as opposed to when they would have none,” Nassolo explained..

-When contacted on phone, the Director United Secondary School – Kasokero in Kagadi, Mr. Kisembo said that sometimes girls not only miss classes but also drop out of school over very basic needs
+Speaking to The Sunrise on phone, Kisembo, the Director United Secondary School – Kasokero in Kagadi, said that sometimes girls not only miss classes but also drop out of school over very basic needs.

 “It is true girls drop out over basic needs.
 Sometimes a female student will simply tell you that she never turned up for school because she was in menstruation and she has neither a knicker nor pads and truly some parents can’t afford” he added